marb2000/XamlIslands/1903_Samples/WnForms_and_WPF_Readme.md

 ...
  ```

- In the MainForm.cs file, the Initial type of the Xaml Island is set:
+ In the MainForm.cs file, the Initial type of the XAML Island is set:

  ```C#
 public MainForm()